 First, there is a backlog of elevator inspections.
 An article published in October 2019 showed that roughly 9,500 of Washington State’s elevators haven’t been inspected in years.
 This raises the probability that some elevators in operation right now are unsafe.

-Our second concern is how elevator recalls are handled.
-Currently, if an elevator has a recall, only the property owner is alerted.
+Our second concern deals with elevator recalls.
+Currently, if an elevator has a recall, the manufacturer only has to alert the property owner.
 It’s their responsibility to act and make sure repairs take place.
 Residents, occupants, workers, and other frequent users of the elevator may have no idea a recall has been issued – or if it’s been addressed.

-If you were seriously injured in an elevator accident, please call the attorneys at Ladenburg Law today.
-We offer free consultations and want to hear what happened to you.
+The short answer is you should call a lawyer because every situation is different.
+Ladenburg Law offers free consultations and want to hear what happened to you.

 Depending on the circumstances of your accident, there may be several responsible parties for your injuries.
 During our investigation, we’ll want to uncover: